Bristol Health's Response to the Coronavirus

 Click here to learn more about Telehealth.

-For members of the general public seeking a COVID test, they can find a testing site by visiting the Connecticut Department of Public Health website or by calling the United Way’s 2-1-1 phone line.
+For members of the general public seeking a COVID test elsewhere, you can find a testing site by visiting the Connecticut Department of Public Health website or by calling the United Way’s 2-1-1 phone line.

 Coordination with Public Health Departments